 James Shriver (chair), James Dunne, Ashley Garr, Catherine Haustein, Jay Wackerly

-The chemistry department strives to foster in students an intuitive knowledge of chemistry by emphasizing key concepts and their integration.
+The Natural Sciences department strives to foster in students an intuitive knowledge of chemistry by emphasizing key concepts and their integration.
 Since chemistry is inherently experimental, the department is committed to providing students with ample laboratory experience in order to develop the tools necessary to become successful experimentalists.
 This is accomplished in courses and through individual projects with faculty mentors.

 Chemists need to be able to effectively communicate their ideas to their peers and to society.
 Accordingly, an emphasis on the development of writing and oral skills through laboratory reports, oral presentations and research papers helps our majors gain experience in communication.